rafaelromao/keyboards/docs/navigation.md

     - This trade-off turns the navigation easier and ubiquitous and makes even more sense when using other layout than qwerty.

 ### Media
-- The Media layer gives access to [Standare Modifiers](modifiers.md#standard-modifiers), Enter, Tab and Esc.
+- The Media layer gives access to [One-Shot Modifiers](modifiers.md#one-shot-modifiers), Enter and Tab.
-- The right side of this layer gives access to media keys, a Menu key, and a shortcut to toggle the Navigation layer on.
+- The right side of this layer gives access to media keys and a shortcut to toggle the Navigation layer on.

-### Zoom Controls
-- In the right side of the Media layer, there are keys to control Zoom, which can be either Cmd+ and Cmd- or Ctrl+ and Ctrl-, according to the operating system that is selected.

 ### Window Swapper
 - Window Swapper is a macro that performs Alt-Tab on Windows/Linux and Cmd+Tab on MacOS, holding the modifier between keypresses.
 It is available in both Navigation and Media layer.